cdevents/spec/spec.md

 - `Object`: a map of (key, value) tuples
   - Keys are of type `String`.
 Valid keys can be defined by this spec
   - Values can be any of the other kind
+  - An object key is referred to as an "attribute"

   Object key names are by convention defined in [CamelCase](https://en.wikipedia.org/wiki/Camel_case).